The Scientific Advisory Board to The “New” Prostate Cancer InfoLink

-The “New” Prostate Cancer InfoLink thanks the following specialists in the diagnosis and management of prostate cancer for agreeing to participate as members of our Scientific Advisory Board.
+We thank the following specialists and researchers into the diagnosis and management of prostate cancer for their participation as members of our Scientific Advisory Board.
 They receive no remuneration for this kindness.

 Judd W. Moul, MD, FACS (Chairman) — Dr. Moul is professor and chief, Division of Urologic Surgery, and director of the Duke Prostate Center, Duke University Health System, Durham, North Carolina.
 He is an internationally respected member of the urologic oncology community and was the founding director of the Center for Prostate Disease Research at the Uniformed Services University of the Health Sciences in Rockville, MD and at Walter Reed Army Medical Center in Washington, DC.
 For additional information about Dr. Moul, please click here.